Are you looking for romantic European cities in Europe? You came to the right place.

 Curl up in the warmth of the legacy left by the greatest lovers like Heloise and Abelard, and Minna and Stromberg.

-Make sure to also check our web story about Europe’s most romantic cities.
+Make sure to also check out our web stories that accompany this post.